 We intend to hold our Annual Meeting in person.
-However, we continue to monitor the situation regarding the novel coronavirus (COVID-19) closely, taking into account guidance from public health authorities.
+However, we are monitoring the situation regarding the COVID-19 pandemic closely, taking into account guidance from public health authorities.
 We are sensitive to the public health and travel concerns our stockholders may have and the related protocols that federal, state and local governments may impose.
 Accordingly, we may determine that it is advisable to change the date, time or location of the Annual Meeting, or potentially conduct the Annual Meeting virtually.
-In the event that we change the date, time, location or manner of conducting the Annual Meeting, we will issue a press release announcing that fact as promptly as practicable, with details on how to participate and vote at the Annual Meeting.
-If you are planning to attend our meeting, please check the Investors section of our website at www.regenxbio.com one week prior to the meeting date.
+If we change the date, time, location or manner of conducting the Annual Meeting, we will issue a press release announcing that fact as promptly as practicable, with details on how to participate and vote at the Annual Meeting.
+If you intend to attend our meeting, please check the Investors section of our website at www.regenxbio.com one week prior to the meeting date.
 As always, we encourage you to vote your shares prior to the Annual Meeting.